 The remainder of this document comprises a skeleton of a System Requirement document.
-Throughout there are embedded instructions and guidelines in italics, as in this paragraph.
+Throughout there are embedded instructions and guidelines in italics.
 All such material should be omitted from the System Requirement document itself, as should the whole of this Preface.

 Introduction